-Americans are fiercely independent, especially the “baby boomer” generation.
-The question is when to buy Long Term Care Insurance?
+Americans are fiercely independent, especially the “baby boomer” generation, and with that comes the desire to maintain control over one’s life, especially during retirement.
+So where does Long Term Care Insurance fit in?
 When boomers begin thinking about their Long Term Care risk, the idea that the control in their retirement could possibly be lost at some point in the future due to the need for Long Term Care is concerning.
-This lost independence becomes one of the main driving forces in taking the steps towards buying Long Term Care Insurance.
+This fear often becomes the catalyst for securing Long Term Care Insurance.

-Protecting assets is another main driving force to buy Long Term Care Insurance.
+Protecting assets requires strategic moves such as securing a Long Term Care Insurance policy to protect decades of hard work and finanical diligence.
 Indeed, most folks will have worked 30-plus years before they retire, and in the process they will have made many sacrifices to save not only a nest egg, but also maybe even an inheritance for their children and family.

 After all this hard work, the last thing a person wants to spend their nest-egg on is care in a nursing home and having to give their last dime to the stranger who owns it.
 Essentially, a Long Term Care Insurance policy builds a shield around a person’s nest egg, protecting it from the sheer high cost of needing Long Term Care.